-You have maternity rights and if you're worried about your safety at work, then talk to your employer.
-You shouldn't be lugging anything around, and you may need extra breaks and somewhere to sit.
+You have maternity rights.
+You can ask for a risk assessment of your work place to ensure that you're working in a safe environment.
+You should not be lifting heavy things and you may need extra breaks and somewhere to sit.
 You can also attend antenatal appointments during paid work time.

-Don’t eat for two!
-Eat for you.
-Now you're in the third trimester, you may need an extra 200 calories a day, but that's not much.
-It's about the same as two slices of wholemeal toast and margarine.
+There's no need to eat for 2.
+Now you're in the 3rd trimester, you may need an extra 200 calories a day, but that's not much.
+It's about the same as 2 slices of wholemeal toast and margarine.